Many people unnecessarily suffer from seasonal allergies when a few simple remedies can offer a lot of allergy relief:

-As prime allergy season approaches (at least in our area) I thought I’d share some natural remedies that I’ve found to be very effective for seasonal and other allergies.
+As prime allergy season approaches (at least in our area) I’m sharing the natural remedies that I’ve found to be the most effective for seasonal allergies and that I use when needed.
+These won’t be as immediately effective as a medication, but over the long-term have lessened my seasonal allergies greatly.

-Thankfully, we don’t suffer from many allergies anymore after our time on the GAPS diet, which greatly helped relieve many of our allergies.
-I still occasionally get hit with an allergy attack from dust after cleaning though (a reason not to clean?
-I think yes!) and my hubby occasionally reacts to grass.
+We don’t suffer from many allergies anymore after our time on the GAPS diet, but I still occasionally get hit with an allergy attack from dust after cleaning though (a reason not to clean?
+I think yes!) and my hubby occasionally reacts to grass or pollen.

-These simple natural remedies can be very effective for allergy relief.
-Different people seem to benefit from different remedies, so it might be worth trying more than one of these to see which works best.
+These simple natural remedies have been very effective for allergy relief in our family.
+Different people seem to benefit from different remedies, so it might be worth trying more than one of these to see which works best for you.

 1. Apple Cider Vinegar

-What I did: I mixed a teaspoon of organic, unfiltered apple cider vinegar with “The Mother” (that part is important) into a glass of water and drank this three times a day.
-This helped me with relief of acute allergy symptoms and seemed to help prevent allergy attacks as well.
+What I did: When allergies hit, I mixed a teaspoon of organic, unfiltered apple cider vinegar with “The Mother” (that part is important) into a glass of water and drank this three times a day.
+(This is the brand I use) This helped me with relief of acute allergy symptoms and seemed to help avoid allergy attacks as well when I do it daily.

 2. Neti Pot and Saline Rinse